TL;DR

 Insurers use two main methods of underwriting to assess this:

-Understanding this rule prevents disappointment and ensures you are buying the product for its intended purpose: peace of mind and rapid care for new health issues.
+Understanding this rule prevents disappointment and can help support you are buying the product for its intended purpose: peace of mind and rapid care for new health issues.

 Modern health insurance is evolving.
 Insurers recognise that true health is about prevention and overall wellbeing, not just treating sickness.
 As a result, many policies now come bundled with a powerful suite of tools designed to support your mental and physical health proactively.

-Selecting the right policy requires careful consideration.
+Selecting a strong fit for your needs requires careful consideration.
 Here is a step-by-step guide to making an informed choice.

 Step 1: Assess Your Priorities What level of reassurance are you looking for?
 Are you mainly concerned with getting quick access to talking therapies (outpatient), or is comprehensive cover for inpatient hospital stays also a priority?